blinkmobile/forms-cli/docs/general.md

 `my-forms/templates` contains templates used by the transforms in the plugin.
 You can modify them to include any html/javascript you want, once you are done editing they can be committed to your VCS.
 For more information on editing the templates, see the template documentation.

 We recommend running `bm forms create` before editing the templates so you can see what a default form will look like.

+It is important to note that `bm forms create` will overwrite anything in the `sourcePath` folder.
+If you have modified anything in the `sourcePath` folder, running `bm forms create` will remove it.

 You will now have `my-forms/src` and `my-forms/dist` :